 Sarina Rowell was born in Sydney, and lived there until she was practically a dowager, but now resides in Melbourne, ‘City of Literature’.

-She was the coeditor, with Tony Martin, of popular humour website The Scrivener’s Fancy, as well as one of its regular columnists.
-She’s had a column in the Age; and contributed to The Drum, The Big Issue and The King’s Tribune, as well as to humour anthology She’s Having a Laugh: 25 of Australia’s Funniest Women on Life, Love and Comedy.
+She was the co-editor of popular humour website The Scrivener’s Fancy, as well as one of its regular columnists.
+She’s had a column in the Age; and contributed to The Drum, The Big Issue and The King’s Tribune, as well as to humour anthologies She’s Having a Laugh: 25 of Australia’s Funniest Women on Life, Love and Comedy and Best Australian Comedy Writing 2016.
 Her ebook, Not To Be Rude, is out now.
+She’s also the co-writer, with Tony Martin, of Childproof: The Podcast.

 Perhaps her favourite thing is a telemovie about, or racily written account of, anyone who is ‘living a lie’: for example, a venerable individual who is a judge and a respected family man, yet has a whole different wife and set of children living on the other side of town, and neither group is aware of the other’s existence until the entire house of cards comes crashing down!